 Ten of the studies included were cohort studies, meaning the researchers monitored people who didn’t have depression at the beginning of the study in order to measure how many participants developed it.
 The other studies were cross-sectional, meaning they examined the association between depression and other variables at a single point in time or over a specific, brief period.

 Ten of the studies included participants from Europe, seven were from North America, and the remainder were from Asia, Oceania, and South America.

 After examining all of the data, the researchers found a 17% reduction in risk of depression in the participants who ate the most fish when compared with those who ate the least.
 This finding held true for both cohort and cross-sectional studies.

 When the researchers controlled for gender, they found that men had a 20% reduced risk of depression while women had a slightly lower reduced risk of 16%.

 The researchers cautioned that no definitive conclusions could be drawn from the data.
 They did however suggest that the association could be due to the fact that the omega-3 fatty acids found in fish have been shown to alter the microstructure of brain membranes and change the activity of the neurotransmitters dopamine and serotonin.
 They also suggested that the high quality protein, vitamins, and minerals found in fish may help combat depression or that eating a lot of fish may be associated with a healthier and more nutritious diet in general.

-Researchers from the Center for Human Nutrition at the Washington University School of Medicine in St. Louis, MO, conducted the study.
-It was published online ahead of print on May 20, 2015, in The American Journal of Clinical Nutrition.
+Researchers from Qingdao University in China conducted the study.
+It was published online ahead of print on September 10, 2015, in the Journal of Epidemiology & Community Health.